 Attic Radiant Barrier Solutions

 Youve got two choices of thermal applications.
-Ive actually got both in my home.
+As I said, Ive actually got both in my home.
 First youve got paint.
 This is usually white latex paint mixed with microscopic porcelain pellets plus aluminum flakes.

 Window Upgrades or Windows Winterizing

 Your windows can be a huge cause of wintertime heat loss.
-During the current uncertain economic situation, upgrading to double pane replacement windows from contractor-grade might not be a viable option for you.
+During the current uncertain economic situation (COVID-19 lockdown), upgrading to double pane replacement windows from contractor-grade might not be a viable option for you.
 I offer you a solution that might not be as pretty, but is certainly a practical and frugal alternative.

 What makes double panes energy efficient?
 The frames and the void between the layers of glass.
 The voids are filled with a gas that minimizes thermal transference.
 Frequently argon (Ar, a noble gas) is used.
 Even a plain air void will work, just not as well.

 Apply double sided tape to the window frame inside the home.

 apply clear shrink wrap plastic film over your window frame, creating a void.
 Press it securely onto the tape.